Lindsay Goodwin

 makes a yearly pilgrimage to the historic interiors of France to build reference

 and studies for her latest works, which merge reality and romanticism.
-She has
+She

-art career for one so young.
+successful art career for one so young.

 Jones & Terwilliger Galleries proudly represent her